 Some personal injury attorneys postpone payment of any attorney fees and upfront costs to start the process for a quick resolution.
 Even so, the legal process of resolving claims or taking the case to trial is slow.

 The defendants will usually delay, deny, or defend their actions by showing how the injury, harm, or death could not have been prevented.
-However, the plaintiff's attorney will seek the truth by deposing witnesses, reviewing medical records, and gathering evidence to prove the victim's case.
+However, the plaintiff's nursing home abuse attorney will seek the truth when deposing witnesses, reviewing medical records, and gathering evidence to prove the victim's case.

-Some victims and survivors filing cases and death suits seek justice for their case and protect other eldercare facility residents.
-Every case is different with unique circumstances, and the length of time it takes to resolve the case depends on facts.
+Some victims and survivors filing cases and death suits seek justice for their case and protect other assisted living facility residents.
+Every nursing home abuse case is different with unique circumstances, and the length of time it takes to resolve the case depends on the facts.

 What Is the Most Commonly Reported Type of Elder Abuse?

 According to the National Council on Aging (NCOA), senior citizens residing in nursing facilities are more likely to become financially exploited victims than any other type of elderly abuse.

 Many financial exploitation cases are self-reported by the victim who recognizes that someone has gained illegal access into their bank accounts, stole their credit cards or cash, or took their belongings.
 Nursing home neglect is the second most common form of assault on the elderly, where the nursing home staff failed to meet the victim's needs.